Effectively managing systemic risks is a shared undertaking across many different stakeholders. As such, the objective

 The FSCC is an inter-agency council where the principals from the BSP, the Department of Finance, the Securities and Exchange Commission, the Insurance Commission, and the Philippine Deposit Insurance Corporation convene quarterly.
 These meetings provide the venue to assess possible systemic risks and to decide appropriate macroprudential policy interventions.
 The National Treasurer is likewise an active participant in the discussions of the FSCC and is a Special Member of the Executive Committee.
 The FSCC, which was convened on 4 October 2011 and then formalized on 29 January 2014 through the signing of a Memorandum of Agreement, is chaired by the BSP Governor.

 - Office of Systemic Risk Management

 In January 2017, the BSP created OSRM as the designated financial stability unit of the BSP.
 Due to the uniqueness of its policy focus, OSRM reports directly to the BSP Governor.
 It also serves as the Technical and Administrative Secretariat of both the FSPC and the FSCC, while supporting the Governor in the Regional Consultative Group for Asia of the Financial Stability Board (FSB-RCGA).
 OSRM is led by BSP Senior Assistant Governor Dr. Johnny Noe E. Ravalo.

-BSP Governor Benjamin E. Diokno is the current co-chair of FSB-RCGA, serving a two-year term until June 30, 2021.
+BSP Governor Benjamin E. Diokno is the current co-chair of FSB-RCGA, serving another two-year term until June 30, 2023.
 The FSB is an international institution that recommends risk and prudential standards for the financial markets.